 Below are examples of requests you might enter and responses you might receive from the Masking API client.
-For commands specific to your masking engine, work with your interactive client at http://<myMaskingEngine>:8282/masking/api-client/
+For commands specific to your masking engine, work with your interactive client at http://<myMaskingEngine>/masking/api-client/

-In all code examples, replace <myMaskingEngine> with the hostname or IP address of your virtual machine.

-HTTPS (SSL/TLS) is recommended, but for explanatory purposes these examples use insecure HTTP.
+Note In all code examples, replace <mymaskingengine> with the hostname or IP address of your virtual machine.</mymaskingengine> A Warning HTTPS (SSL/TLS) is recommended, but for explanatory purposes these examples use insecure HTTP.